 Many drug arrests stem from a police officer searching a vehicle during a routine traffic stop.
 However, many of these searches are done in violation of the driver’s rights under the Fourth Amendment of the U.S constitution.
 Evidence found during an illegal search may not be used against the alleged perpetrator in court, so it is important to understand when it is legal for an officer to search your vehicle.

 An officer is also allowed to seize evidence without a warrant if he or she sees evidence in plain view.
 In other words, if an officer stops your vehicle for speeding and sees drug paraphernalia or drugs on the seat, they may seize the evidence and continue searching the vehicle for other drug-related items.
-However, they may only search for evidence similar to the evidence they saw in plain view.
+However, they may only look for evidence similar to the evidence they saw in plain view.
 An officer may also be allowed to search your vehicle if you have been arrested.

 Generally, a Virginia police officer is not permitted to search your vehicle without a warrant during a routine traffic stop without probable cause or consent.
 If you are facing drug charges and suspect that an officer illegally searched your vehicle, a criminal defense attorney may be able to assist you.